 3. Create a new page with content countering the false claims made in the review and link to it in your response to user queries on social media and forum discussions related to the review(s).

 4. Use negative opinion mining techniques to detect reviews that contain inaccurate or malicious information, then escalate them with Google as appropriate.

 5. As much as possible, create positive reviews for your business using verified sources for feedback such as client surveys, satisfied customers, and employees who have had positive experiences working with you—this can help minimize or eliminate further false reviews from appearing in search results for your company, product or service offerings.

 6. Educate yourself on SEO tactics and use keyword density analysis tools where possible to analyze incoming reviews against existing ones, thereby finding duplicates or potentially fraudulent content that should not appear within search engine rankings for your business’s profile page and other website listings.

-7. Request help from any partners you may have with large online presence such as Yelp, Superpages, etc., who may be able to continue monitoring suspicious-looking material appearing on these sites before it reaches top ranks within search engine indexes.
+7. Request help from any partners you may have with large online presence, such as Google My Business, Superpages, etc., who may be able to continue monitoring suspicious-looking material appearing on these sites before it reaches top ranks within search engine indexes.
 Additionally, leverage manual auditing processes of third-party review sites like TripAdvisor and G2Crowd and vet content before anything goes live, which will ensure a clean presence online in other areas besides just Google’s algorithm-generated listings.
 Finally, consider utilizing artificial intelligence-driven sentiment analysis services like Abodera which are designed specifically for identifying fake accounts at scale within digital platforms so they can be flagged & removed permanently over time.